This post may contain affiliate links, view our disclosure policy.

 The gigantic stainless steel BP Bridge connects Millennium Park to Maggie Daley Park.

 Though there are other outlying sidewalks to get to Maggie Daley Park, make it a point to walk across this unique pedestrian bridge.

-It’s snake-like curvature and prize-winning architecture make it an experience to remember.
+Its shiny silver surface, snake-like curvature, and prize-winning architecture make it an experience to remember.

 After crossing BP Pedestrian Bridge you will enter Maggie Daley Park.

 Here you will find mini-golf, a climbing wall, and 5 playgrounds

 Large tube slides for older kids, innovative swings, and a splash fountain for younger ones are a few other highlights.